Greig City Academy (GCA)

 In September 2018, we introduced two new curriculum pathways for Year 7 entrants: STEM and the Mandarin Excellence Programme.
 For more details, please contact the school.

 The school offers a broader than average range of GCSE and A level courses to ensure that students can enjoy their first-choice subjects.

 Over 90% of students in our oversubscribed Sixth Form gain places at their first choice university.
 Thanks to well-established links with Russell Group and other universities as well as with specialist arts and sports colleges, students regularly attend lectures and seminars and gain valuable advice on their higher education choices and decisions.
 Students benefit from work placements, mentoring and shadowing experiences with professionals in many different sectors.

-Thriving lunchtime and after-school clubs include debating, classics, robotics, rocketry, engineering, chess, computing, enterprise, art, music and drama, and modern foreign languages.
+Thriving lunchtime and after-school clubs include debating, classics, robotics, rocketry, engineering, chess, animation, enterprise, art, music and drama, and modern foreign languages.
 The success and value of our extra-curricular STEM programme has led to the school being designated Haringey’s STEM Innovations Hub.
 In September 2019, we will open a new STEM centre that will enable us to extend our collaboration with primary schools.
 Our junior robotics team won the Achievement in STEM Award at the Haringey Outstanding for All Awards of 2018.